-Probable Cause Corrective Action A DID number has not been Assign a DID number to the extension. assigned.
-Log on to the WebUI as administrator and click System Settings, then Direct Inward Dial, then DID Assignments. b.
-In the Destination column, select the desired extension as the destination for a DID Number. c.
-Click Apply.
+Probable Cause Corrective Action A DID number has not been assigned.
+As sign a DID number to the extension. a.
+Log on to the WebUI as administrator and click System Settings , then Direct Inward Dial , then DID Assignments . b.
+In the Destination column, select the desired extension as the destination for a DID Number.
+C. Click Apply.